Salmonella Outbreak! What do I need to know?

 - Wash your hands.
 Handwashing is the easiest way to prevent the spread of infection.
 Make a habit of washing your hands with warm water and soap before eating, after using the restroom and when your hands are visibly dirty.

 - Be informed.
-Listen to the news and check the CDC website for information about salmonella outbreaks and what products to avoid.
+Listen to the news and check the and what products to avoid.
 If any of these products are present in your home, throw them away immediately.

 Although many of these tips seem like common sense, it’s important to stay vigilant and informed to keep you and your family healthy.
 It’s better to play it safe and avoid any food product the CDC recalls.